 The Kala Ghoda Arts Festival is one of the greatest platforms where creative learning takes place.
 She believes she is one of the fortunate people who is a part of team that is responsible for creating a deeper appreciation of our rich cultural heritage on a colossal level.

-2018 will mark a decade of curating the Children’s Workshops for Nuriya Rao, who joined in 2008 and this will be her 10th consecutive festival.
-From her very first festival, as a Children’s workshop curator, she has strived to make this space a ‘mini’ fest by itself, involving workshops of all the arts – visual, music, dance, literature, theatre and more – which have been fun, relevant and educating for the young.
+2020 will mark 12 years of curating the Children’s Workshops for Nuriya Rao, who joined in 2008.
+From her very first festival, as a Children’s Workshops curator, she has strived to make this space a ‘mini’ fest by itself, involving workshops of all the arts – visual, music, dance, literature, theatre and more – which have been fun, relevant and educating for the young.
 Coming from a school, where she had been teaching art, Nuriya was keen that students from across the city’s schools should be invited to put up their work at the festival and it wasn’t long before this idea was implemented.
 With each passing year, the festival now has more schools joining in not only from Mumbai but Pune and Lonavala too and now has a packed Art Installation Exhibition at the Children’s venue.

 Mayank Shekhar is a writer, film-critic, and festival programmer/curator.
 He’s programming consultant with the annual Jagran Film Festival, India’s largest travelling film festival, spread across 16 cities over 3 months, showcasing the best of regional and world cinema.
 He’s worked on various film festivals, including IFFI (International Film Festival of India), Goa, MAMI, Mumbai, and served on several juries, including the National Film Awards.
 Shekhar is the first recipient of Ramnath Goenka prize for films and television journalism, and is currently entertainment head with Mid-Day.
 His latest book ‘Name Place Animal Thing’ on cinema and pop-culture is a critically acclaimed bestseller.